Cranberry Facts and Fun

 Cranberries were also considered a blood purifier, help for stomach cramps, a fever reducer, laxative and even used to help during the birthing process.
 Cranberry leaves were used for tea, fresh berries eaten raw or dried and formed into patties and stored for use over winter months.

-Cranberries enhance weight loss.
-They emulcify fat deposits in your body and their fiber helps to promote satiety.
+- Cranberries enhance weight loss.
+They emulsify fat deposits in your body and their fiber helps to promote satiety.

 A ripe cranberry will bounce.
 Hence, cranberries are sometimes called Bounceberries.
 This is how the packaged berries that we buy in the store are graded.
 They actually are lightly bounced on a belt with walls, a number of times in processing.
 Those that don’t make it over the wall by bouncing are mechanically eliminated from the acceptable cranberries that will be packaged as fresh.